the-simian/okcsharp-website/source/about/index.md

 The usergroup will meet the First monday of every month at Prototek in downtown Oklahoma City.

-#Conatct
+#Contact
-For more informartion or to help out, please contact Matthew Reily via email <me@mattreily.com> or on twitter @matthewreily
+For more informartion or to help out, please contact Matthew Reily via email <me@mattreily.com> or on twitter matt@matthewreily

 #Meeting Location - Prototek
 Prototek